James "Jimmy" Wilson (Lowell) is an all-American

 Kitty's three songs, written by the future Oscar-winning team of Jay Livingston and Ray Evans, are surprisingly catchy.
 One suspects that the film was more of a vehicle for the music than the Aesop.

 - Abusive Parents: Unintentionally downplayed.
 His mother drinks, his father gambles and also drinks, and they're both constantly fighting in front of their son.
-On the other hand, they're always nice to Jimmy.
+And they are also neglectful to Jimmy most of the time due to rarely being home.
+But when they actually are around to interact with Jimmy, they are always unfailingly nice to him.
 They never hit him or yell at him, and they make sure he's provided for, even if they do tend to ignore him a lot.
 Even their worst fights with each other never manage to go beyond harsh words.
 It's certainly not an ideal family but there's still plenty of real life victims of parental abuse who would gladly trade their parents for Jimmy's.

 - Alcoholic Parent: Jimmy's parents, especially his mom.